O-Lidenbrock/Reminton-Num-1.1/Journal.md

 ---
 title: "Remington 1.1"
 author: "Stephen McAllister"
 description: "Custom keyboard layout: 60% with arrow keys.
-BT and battery-powered."
+BLE and battery-powered."
 created_at: "2025-07-03"
 ---

 #### 7_3_2025 Design key layout

-*1.2h* I want this to be a very small, bluetooth enabled, battery powered keyboard.
+*1.2h* I want this to be a very small, BLE enabled, battery powered keyboard.
 I like the Drop Alt board design, so I'm aiming for something like that.

 Getting full arrow keys (where the up/down keys aren't .5u tall) wreaks havoc with spacing.
 I got rid of the right shift key.